Equidistribution of Phase Shifts in Obstacle Scattering: Introduction

 \subsubsection{Organisation of the paper}

 In Section \ref{sec:dynamics}, we will recall a few facts about the classical scattering dynamics, and its links with the interior billiard dynamics.
-In Section \ref{sec: tools}, we will recall the main tools we use in the proof of Proposition \ref{thm:trace-lemma}.
-Proposition \ref{thm:trace-lemma} is then proved in Section \ref{sec : proof proposition}.
+In Section \ref{sec: tools}, we will recall the main tools we use to prove Theorem \ref{th: main theorem}.
+In Section \ref{sec:ProofProposition}, we prove Theorem \ref{th: main theorem} in the special case when $f$ is a polynomial vanishing at one.
 Finally, we prove Theorems \ref{th: main theorem} and \ref{thm:scattering-phase} in Section \ref{sec:proofs}.
-The appendix contain elementary facts of semiclassical analysis, a proof of a resolution of identity formula on the sphere, as well as a cumbersome determinant computation.
+The appendix contain rather elementary facts of semiclassical analysis, and a proof of a resolution of identity formula on the sphere.